san-kumar/lambdaphp/README.md

 # LambdaPHP v0.01

-Quick and Dirty PHP website hosting (with PHP support) using Aws Lambda (i.e. pay by requests instead of paying a fixed monthly hosting fees).
+Host your website on Aws Lambda with full PHP 7 support (i.e. pay by requests instead of paying a fixed monthly hosting fees).

-Remember the good old days when you used to FTP your PHP files, static HTML files, css files to a web server?
-Now you can do that using
+Now it's possible for you to host PHP files, static HTML files, css files on AWS Lambda (serverless) just like an Apache server running mod_php.
-AWS Lambda with LambdaPHP!

-## But why should I care?
+## So why should you care?

 Any files you put inside the `public` directory will be accessible as if they were hosted on an Apache server with `mod_php`.
 There are no handlers to write or config files to maintain.
 For example if you have two files, *index.php*